MinovskySociety/GUNDAM/README.md

 ## Introduction

-GUNDAM is a fundamental library for graph computing that provides a unified graph-level abstraction without bring overhead.
+GUNDAM is a fundamental library for graph computing that provides a *unified*, *graph-level*, *static* abstraction without bring overhead.

 ## Getting start